motorcycle Prototype in action

 design features and elements

-The UltraKey system was designed by me (Ezekiel Brooks) from the ground up.
+The UltraKey system was designed by myself (Ezekiel Brooks) from the ground up.
 The following elements were designed and made for this project:

 -Control system PCB using the (atmega2560)